What is Lessor vs. Lessee?

 In exchange for the right to use the asset, the lessee must make periodic interest payments to the lessor throughout the borrowing term.

-Once the maturity date per the lease agreement arrives, the lessee must return the borrowed asset to the lessor, or else there will likely be legal ramifications.
+Once the maturity date per the lease agreement arrives, the lessee must return the borrowed asset to the lessor, or else there will probably be legal ramifications.

 If applicable to the situation, the lessor can expect to receive compensation for any material losses related to damages to the asset.